vietanhduong/ota-server/README.md

 But one point to note is that the OTA installation method for iOS uses the `itms-services` protocol to download the configuration file (.plist).

 Basically, the `itms-services` protocol cannot understand JWT, so a simpler authentication mechanism is needed.
-The OTA Server will generate 1 code to exchange with customers **(exchange_code)**.
+The OTA Server will generate 1 code to exchange with client side **(exchange_code)**.

-The Exchange Code will be generated when the user logs into the system, and it has the same effect as the Access Token.
+The Exchange Code will be generated when the user logged-in the system, and it has the same effect as the Access Token.

 There are **2 APIs** that use Exchange Code authentication: the API to download the configuration file, and the API to download the uploaded files.

 ### Environments